ek3waka/Binary-Search-Trees/README.md

 will console.log your tree in a structured format.
 This function will expect to receive the root of your tree as the value for the node parameter. +

-4. Write an insert and delete functions which accepts a value to insert/delete (you’ll have to deal with several cases for delete such as when a node has children or not).
-If you need additional resources, check out these two articles on inserting and deleting, or this video with several visual examples.
+4. Write an insert and delete functions which accepts a value to insert/delete (you’ll have to deal with several cases for delete such as when a node has children or not). +/- (prettyprint broken) If you need additional resources, check out these two articles on inserting and deleting, or this video with several visual examples.

 5. Write a find function which accepts a value and returns the node with the given value. +